-Do leave a comment if you have any query related to Indian Food Chart for 9 months old Baby.
+Do leave a comment if you have any queries related to Indian Food Chart for 9 months old Baby.

 4. How much food should a 9-month-old eat?

-- Breast milk or formula three to five times each day which is round about 30 to 32 ounces.
+- Breast milk or formula three to five times each day which is around about 30 to 32 ounces.

 - Cereal with added iron, or meat or veggies high in iron 5-8 tablespoons

-- Fruits Twice day, 2 to 4 tablespoons
+- Fruits Twice a day, 2 to 4 tablespoons

-- Vegetables Twice day, 2 to 4 tablespoons
+- Vegetables Twice a day, 2 to 4 tablespoons

 - Proteins and meats two to three teaspoons, twice daily